Richelle-T/exercise-tracker/README.md

 ### Prerequisites

 1. Clone this repository
-2. For both directories /exercises-rest and /exercises-ui, enter the following commands in the terminal `npm install`
+2. For both directories `/exercises-rest` and `/exercises-ui`, enter the following commands in the terminal `npm install`
 `npm start`
-3. aaaa

 ## Usage
 All changes made (add, edit, delete) will be reflected on the home page.
 To return to the home page, click on "Home" in the navigation.